-The reason for having a secured card goes far beyond being able to buy CDs online.
+The reason for having a secured card goes far beyond being able to buy things online.
 It's a vehicle for building a good credit history.
 If the issuer doesn't report, you've lost a major benefit.
 (Tip: If you start getting mailers offering you unsecured cards after you've made several months of payments on time, you'll know that the bank is reporting.)
 Ask if the issuer will flag the report to the credit bureaus as a secured card.
 Consumer Action points out that such a flag could be a deterrent to rebuilding credit.

 8. How long does it take to qualify for an unsecured card?